 When a city, school or county issues bonds without a municipal advisor on the financing team, the issuer has no one on its side of the table solely representing its best interests regarding the financial aspects of the bond issue.
-It is critical to understand that the investment banker/bond underwriter has its first allegiance and duty to investors, not the issuer.
-As a result the bankers are obliged to design the bond issue to first meet investor preferences, and only secondarily to shape the issue to meet the issuer’s best interests.
+It is critical to understand that the investment banker/bond underwriter does not have a fiduciary duty to the issuer.
 This set of circumstances causes a potential conflict of interest as depicted in the graphic below.

 The advisor has a fiduciary duty imposed by the Securities and Exchange Commission to put the issuer’s interest ahead of its own, and all others, which means the advisor must ensure that all aspects of the bond issue favor the issuer.
 Naturally there is a balance that must be struck between investor interests and those of the political subdivision, but without an independent advisor on board, the finance officer is left without any independent advice on what that balance should be.
 Examples of details that must be balanced between investor and issuer best interests include call features, couponing structure and underwriter compensation.